Workiva/test_html_builder/README.md

 be spending a bunch of time compiling all of the individual tests unnecessarily.

 The builder provided by this package can automate all of this!
-First, enable this functionality by setting `dart2js_aggregation: true`:
+First, enable this functionality by setting `browser_aggregation: true`:

 ```yaml
 targets: